Frequently Asked Questions by Students

 If I cheat, do other people find out?

-Generally, no one outside of the University will find out.
+Generally, no one outside of the university will find out.
 BUT, here are some important things for you to understand:

-- Per the Records Retention Policy at the University of California Office of the President, you will have an internal disciplinary record maintained for a period of time.
+• Per the Records Retention Policy at the University of California Office of the President, you will have an internal disciplinary record maintained for a period of time.

-- If you were dismissed from the University, that record will be maintained for 50 years
+• If you were dismissed from the university, that record will be maintained for 50 years

-- This record is internal, but can still be checked by any law schools, medical schools, or some federal government employers if you apply for admission or employment
+• This record is internal, but can still be checked by any law schools, medical schools, or some federal government employers if you apply for admission or employment

-- NOTE: a disciplinary record is separate from your academic record.
+• A disciplinary record is separate from your academic record.
 There will be a mark on your academic record that you can see online (i.e., an A1, A2, A3, or A4 next to the grade received in the class).
 However, this record is known as your "unofficial academic record" and will not be seen by external parties unless you print it out and give it to them.
 So, don't do that!

-- If you have to submit your academic record or transcript to another party, order an "official transcript" which will not show these markings.
+• If you have to submit your academic record or transcript to another party, order an "official transcript" which will not show these markings.